 - Don’t look for patterns.
 Just because the answer for the last 3 questions was “A” (or the first listed option), it doesn’t mean that the next question is less likely to be “A”.

 Try your best to take the MBLEx within 3 months of graduating from your massage training program.
 This way the lessons your learned in the classroom will still be fresh in your head.
 Check out this article to see if you’re ready to take the MBLEx.

 4. Inadequate initial massage education and training

-Let’s face it, there are bound to be mediocre massage training programs out there.
+Let’s face it, there are some less-than-stellar massage training programs out there.
 Some of these massage schools may not adequately prepare their students, which can lead to them failing the MBLEx.